Agatha Christie had little-known role in ancient Nimrud

 “Agatha was a passionate solver of jigsaw puzzles and crossword puzzles.
 She laid all these pieces out — there must have been hundreds of them — and put them together.”

-Christie and Mallowan would be dismayed to learn what has become of the site, according to Prichard, who recalled his grandfather teaching him the basics of cuneiform as a boy.
+Christie and Mallowan would be dismayed to learn what has become of the site, according to Prichard, who recalled his grandfather teaching him the basics of cuneiform writing as a boy.

 “To say they would have thought it was a tragedy is an understatement,” he said.
 “If my grandparents could somehow be alive again and see the newspapers for a week, they would not have recognized the places where they had been and lived and worked.”